Oblique Strategies: Cultural impact

 They were most famously used by Eno during the recording of David Bowie's Berlin triptych of albums (Low, "Heroes", Lodger).
 Stories suggest they were used during the recording of instrumentals on "Heroes" such as "Sense of Doubt" and were used more extensively on Lodger ("Fantastic Voyage", "Boys Keep Swinging", "Red Money").
 They were used again on Bowie's 1995 album Outside, which Eno was involved with as a writer, producer and musician.
 Carlos Alomar, who worked with Eno and Bowie on all these albums, was a fan of using the cards, later saying "at the Center for Performing Arts at the Stevens Institute of Technology, where I teach, on the wall are Brian Eno's Oblique Strategies cards.
 And when my students get a mental block, I immediately direct them to that wall".

 The Oblique Strategies cards deck is featured in Italian comics artist Igort's work Japanese Notebooks: A Journey to the Empire of Signs.

-The football club A.S.
-Velasca used the Oblique Strategies during an official football match.
-These Football Times referred to the club, founded by French visual artist Wolfgang Natlacen, by the german word Gesamtkunstwerk, which means "total work of art."
+The amateur football club A.S.
+Velasca used the Oblique Strategies during a football match.
+A.S.
+Velasca founder Wolfgang Natlacen tasked the team manager to draw an Oblique Strategies card every five minutes and implement football strategies based on the drawn card.

+In 2025 Northampton Artslab created a tribute act deck, Ambagious Tactics, to mark the 50th anniversary of the original publication of Oblique Strategies.
+The cards are specially commissioned contributions from over 120 different people.
+These include writer and magician Alan Moore; artist and musician Judy Nylon; guitarist Robert Fripp, film director Jim Jarmusch; and composer Anna Meredith.
+The cards were edited by writer Alistair Fruish.